prappens/dockerized-owncloud/README.md

 # Why?

 Just for fun I wanted to install OwnCloud on an old machine with Docker.
 I stumbled accross the previously mentioned Docker setup from Owncloud.
-I tried it, and disliked some of the implementations within the docker-compose.
-Therefoer I created this simple adoption.
+I tried it, and disliked some of the design decisions within the `docker-compose.yml`.
+Therefore I created this simple adoption.

 # What?

 I noticed that the official Owncloud docker-compose.yml does not use the official MariaDB and Redis Docker images.
 In addition to that I noticed that both images do not use a pinned Docker tag and the created containers are not named.
 I tackled all those issues and further improved the
-`.env` file which sets the corresponding credentials.
+`.env` file which sets the corresponding credentials at one place.

 The negative side effect of naming the containers is the fact that only one Owncloud instance can run on a host, since otherwise the names will be in conflict.
 From my perspective this is a reasonable tradeoff to have some static names, which enables easier Docker CLI usage.